-The equivalent inelastic rotation capacities detailed in Table C5.7 have been derived from ASCE 41-17 (2017) with the ASCE 41-17 'a' modelling parameter adopted.
+The equivalent inelastic rotation capacities detailed in Table C5.8 have been derived from ASCE 41-17 (2017) with the ASCE 41-17 'a' modelling parameter adopted.
+Updated values included in ASCE 41-23 (2023) have not been adopted as they are understood to be being re-examined.